steveseguin/ChatGameFontificator/README.md

 ## Using with Social Stream Ninja

-Chat Game Fontificator includes an HTTP server that can receive messages from Social Stream Ninja.
-This allows you to use the application without connecting to Twitch IRC directly.
+Chat Game Fontificator includes an HTTP server that can receive messages from [Social Stream Ninja](https://socialstream.ninja).
+This allows you to use the application with hundreds of other chat sources; not just Twitch!

 1. Start the Chat Game Fontificator application
 2. In Social Stream Ninja, go to the Mechanics (⚙️) section